Cheap plans on a great network with tons of data, but you won’t find any perks here

 Boost Mobile's $25/month lifetime price gurantee

-Boost Mobile's $25 Unlimited talk, text, and data plan is its best offer by far.
+Boost Mobile's $25 Unlimited Plan with uncapped talk, text, and data plan is its best offer by far.
 For just $25 a month, you get unlimited talk, text, and data with 30GB of high-speed data.

-Sadly, Boost Mobile's entry-level Unlimited plan offers no hotspot data.
+Sadly, Boost Mobile's entry-level Unlimited plan doesn't offer hotspot data.
 Still, it has a pretty unique perk: Boost Mobile's Unlimited plan is $25 a month forever.
 (No hotspot data might be worth never rebudgeting due to a price hike.)

 If you're looking for more high-speed data and hotspot access, Boost offers two more unlimited mobile plans: Unlimited+ and Unlimited Premium.
 Both plans offer unlimited talk, text, and data with hotspot access, but you'll get 40GB of high-speed data with Unlimited+ and 50GB with Unlimited Premium.